Stovent/risp8/README.md

 # risp8

 Experimental Chip8 interpreter, cached interpreter and JIT compiler written in Rust.
+There is a GUI frontend and a TUI frontend.

 The JIT is only available on x86_64.

 ## Controls

-The Chip8 controls are mapped on both the keyboard and on the numpad.
+The Chip8 controls are mapped on the keyboard and on the numpad.
+TUI only has the keyboard mapping.

 For each table below, the key in each layout square is the corresponding Chip8 key.